AbbasSavvy/LLM-Summariser/README.md

 # Web Article Summarizer

-This is a Python-based web application that scrapes the content of a web article from a given URL and generates a concise summary using a Large Language Model (LLM).
+This is a Python-based web application that scrapes the content of a web article from a given URL and generates a concise summary using a Large Language Model (Facebook's Bart).
 The application uses a hierarchical summarization approach to handle long articles that exceed the LLM's token limit.

 ## Features